1. Home

 Kh = 16 ft/day (Horizontal)

-Treatment Volume = 4,800 cft (based on local drainage authority guidelines)
+Treatment Volume = 4,800 cubic feet (based on local drainage authority guidelines)

 Compute the Equivalent Voids

-One of the key factors when analyzing a trench with a perforated pipe is determining the void ratio.
-Studio Express Groundwater does not specifically address trenches with embedded pipes.
-For these situations, accurate results can be obtained by back-calculating a void ratio that provides the equivalent volume.
+Determining the void ratio is a crucial aspect when examining a trench containing a perforated pipe.
+Although Studio Express Groundwater does not specifically cover trenches with embedded pipes, accurate outcomes can still be achieved by reverse-engineering a void ratio that yields the same volume.

 Compute the actual area of the designed section